carbon-design-system/carbon-addons-iot-react/packages/react/docs/guides/experimental-components.md

 ## The road to stable

-The process of moving a component to stable begins when there are no outstanding requirements or design questions.
+The process of moving a component over to stable begins when there are no outstanding requirements or design questions.
 Once this is the case then the component is subject to our [acceptance criteria](url).

 - Test coverage must be complete and pass with out exceptions.
 All production components must meet the 80% threshold level.
 - Documentation of the finalized API must be added to the component story